jazima/Dumbbell-Microscope/README.md

 ## About Us
 Team Dummbell is a student design team as part of the Praxis III course at the University of Toronto.

+## Setup
+1. Install the Lumenera Camera SDK as instructed in the below User Manual.
+2. Install the packages listed in the `requirements.txt` file.
+3. Install the packages for the microcontroller in the `microcontroller_requirements.txt` file.
+4. Connect and flash the microcontroller with the stepper_controller.py program.
+5. Run `./planner.py` and follow the prompts.

 ## Further Resources
 - [Lumenera Camera SDK](https://www.lumenera.com/support/industrial-usb-ethernet/drivers-downloads/lucam-software.html) and [User Manual](https://www.lumenera.com/media/wysiwyg/support/pdf/Teledyne_Lumenera-USB_Camera-API_Reference_Manual.pdf)
 - [Autofocusing Metrics](https://onlinelibrary.wiley.com/doi/full/10.1111/jmi.13064)